bnb-chain/bnb-chain.github.io/docs/faq.md

 !!!
 Note : By default each wallet/network will shows the the main token they support.
 You will need to add additional token to your list.

 **For Binance Extension Wallet users**
-You'll need to switch to Beacon Chain Mainnet (BC) mainnet or BNB Smart Chain (BSC) mainnet
+You'll need to switch to BNB Beacon Chain Mainnet (BC) mainnet or BNB Smart Chain (BSC) mainnet

 Once you've added the asset to your wallet, you will be able to select different networks to view the assets held by your selected account on that network.